ericwbailey/ericwbailey.website/source/writing/chinese-rooms-wasps-slime-molds-and-the-problem-of-other-minds.md

 Some eukaryotic organisms can form multicellular communities that operate as a single entity.
 These are commonly called slime molds.

 The eukaryotic organisms making up a slime mold operate independently, but in doing so create emergent behavior.
-This behavior can model complex adaptive systems, including [solving the traveling salesman problem](https://phys.org/news/2013-03-blob-salesman.html) and [map the structure of our universe](https://www.space.com/slime-mold-models-map-cosmic-web-filaments.html).
+This behavior can model complex adaptive systems, including [solving the traveling salesman problem](https://phys.org/news/2013-03-blob-salesman.html) and [mapping the structure of our universe](https://www.space.com/slime-mold-models-map-cosmic-web-filaments.html).

 Slime molds are not aware of the problems they are set to solve, nor are they aware of the way in which they do it.
-However, they are adaptable enough to overcome variance in environment large enough to disrupt sphexish behavior.
+However, they are adaptable enough to go beyond variance in environment large enough to disrupt sphexish behavior.

 As an aside, [fungi are… very disturbing](https://fracturedbird.tumblr.com/post/636903465102229504/tigerkat24-biggest-gaudiest-patronuses).
 [No, seriously (PDF)](https://arxiv.org/ftp/cs/papers/0703/0703128.pdf).